sasoripathos/fitbottle/README.md

-# fitbottle
+# FitBottle
-Identify bottlenecks in fault injection test for distributed systems.
+Fault injection testing is an important methodology for assessing the resilience of distributed systems.
+However, its performance is often suboptimal.
+This project aims to find the performance bottlenecks within individual fault injection test executions via case studies.